Pipe-Cash/pipecash/CONTRIBUTING.rst

 * Your operating system name and version.
 * Any details about your local setup that might be helpful in troubleshooting.
 * Detailed steps to reproduce the bug.
+* Give a Pastebin link to your scenario file
+* **DO NOT** publish your 'secrets.json' file.
+It is supposed to stay secret.

 Fix Bugs
 ~~~~~~~~